+rtcy information - for explanato .,,

-Policy consultation period 1 November 2021 to 7 January 2022
+Policy consultation period 1 November 2022 to 6 January 2023

-Policy determined on January or February 2022
+Policy determined on XX February 2023

+Policy published on school webs ite 15 March 2023

-Policy contact name and position า
+Policy contact name and position า David Perkins, Principal

 Amendments after determination 1 -

-070.0040

 Department for Education school l number 878-2049

 Age range 4 to 11.
-There is also Early Years provision from 3
+There is also Early Years provision from 3.

 Type of school Academy primary school

 Admissions authority Honiton Littletown Primary Academy Trust

 Normal round intake Reception

-Published Admission Number 20 60
+Published Admission Number 20 )24-25 60

-Priority for children to another setting Honiton Community College 1
+Priority for children to another se Honiton Community College

-Priority for children from another setting No
+Priority for children from another No

 Designated religious character No

+Priority according to faith No

 Admissions catchment area Yes - see below

+Entitlement to free transport from Yes, if this is the closest school available to home

+Devon County Council Yes, if home is in the school's catchment area

 School uniform Yes

 Application Form devon.cc/admissionsonline or with a paper form available by calling

 0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form า Yes - only to be used for the exceptional need criterion.
+Supplementary Information Form Yes - only to be used for exceptional need priority.
 See below

-Key Dates Normal round
+Key Dates Normal round to Re

-When to apply 15 November 2022 to the National Closing Date which is 15 January 2023
+When to apply

-Decision National Offer Date which is 17 April 2023
+Decision 16 April 2024

-When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2
+When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later

-Deadline to submit appeal 31 May 2023
+Deadline to submit appeal 31 May 2024

-Deadline to hear appeal 28 July 20)23 3
+Deadline to hear appeal 26 July 2024 )24

 Key Dates In-Year admission

-117 ne 2023 for Year Groups 1 to 6
+ne 2024 for Year Groups 1 to 6

-otember 2023 for Reception
+otember 2024 for Reception

-Decision within 10 school days of an application
+Decision within 15 school days of an application

-chool days after refusal
+Vhen to submit appeal from 20 school days after refusal

-Deadline to hear appeal within 30 s school days of the form being submitted
+Deadline to hear appeal within 30 school days of the form being submitted